alex-robinson/coordinates/README.md

 Compile the test program call: `make ccsm3` (or `make ccsm3 ifort=1` if using ifort).
 If it compiles without error, run the test program: `./test_ccsm3.x`.

-A matrix with the following results should be output to the screen at the end of the run:
+A matrix with the following results for mapping to a regional Antarctic projection and back to the global CCSM3 grid should be output to the screen at the end of the run:

     Ts     240.2     277.6     259.6      0.0114      0.0360      0.0304
     MB       0.0       0.6       0.2      0.0003      0.0008      0.0484
     Hs    -109.9    3628.4    1337.6      0.9612      2.2264      0.0257

 If your results match those above, the program is working correctly.

 Fore more details, the individual source code compilation rules along with dependencies can be found in the Makefile: